A stability theorem for bigraded persistence barcodes: Bigraded persistence and double cohomology

 It maps $t\in \RR_{\geq0}$ to the bigraded homology module $H_{-i,2j}(\mathcal Z_{R(X,t)})$ and maps a morphism $t_1\leq t_2$ to the homomorphism $H_{-i,2j}(\mathcal Z_{R(X,t_1)})\to H_{-i,2j}(\mathcal Z_{R(X,t_2)})$, see Proposition~\ref{funin}.
 We also define the bigraded persistent homology module

-For any subset $J\subset X$, the Vietoris--Rips complex $R(J,t)$ is the full subcomplex $R(X,t)_J$.
+For any subset $J\subset X$, the Vietoris--Rips complex $R(J,t)$ is the full subcomplex $R(X,t)_J$ of $R(X, t)$.
 Hence, the Hochster decomposition \eqref{eq_Hochster_decomp} yields the decomposition of the persistence modules:

 The \emph{bigraded barcode} $\BB(X)$ is the collection of persistence intervals of generators of the bigraded homology groups $H_{-i,2j}(\mathcal Z_{R(X,t)})$.
 We note that bigraded persistence intervals are defined in the same way as for ordinary persistent homology, see Theorem \ref{prop_decomp_persitent_module} and Subsection~\ref{sec_persistent_homology}.
-For each $t\in\mathbb R_{\geq 0}$, the dimension of $H_{-i,2j}(\mathcal Z_{R(X,t)})$ is equal to the number of persistence intervals of bidegree $(-i,2j)$ containing~$t$. \end{definition}
+For each $t\in\mathbb R_{\geq 0}$, the dimension of $H_{-i,2j}(\mathcal Z_{R(X,t)})$ is equal to the number of persistence intervals in the bigraded barcode of bidegree $(-i,2j)$ containing~$t$. \end{definition}

 We note that the bigraded persistent homology module $\mathcal{PHZ}(X)$ defined in~\eqref{eq_PHZ} is related to subsampling from data sets \cite{GM-arXiv, CFLMRW}.
 Studying the set of all subsamples of size $k$ gives what is called the \emph{distributed persistence} in \cite{SWB22}.
-Indeed, the $k$-distributed Vietoris--Rips persistences agrees with the persistence module $\bigoplus_{0\leq i \leq m-1}\mathcal{PHZ}_{-i, 2k}(X)$.
+Indeed, the $k$-distributed Vietoris--Rips persistence agrees with the persistence module $\bigoplus_{0\leq i \leq m-1}\mathcal{PHZ}_{-i, 2k}(X)$.
 Here, we emphasize that the module $\mathcal{PHZ}(X)$ has richer algebraic structures such as cohomology products summarized in Theorem~\ref{BPtheorem}.
 We also refer to \cite{BBC} for abundant algebraic structures other than cohomology products.

 The bigraded barcode of $X$ is drawn as a diagram in $3$-dimensional space, which contains the original barcode of $X$ in its top level.
 See Figure~\ref{fig_bigr_barcode}.

 Here is a simple example of two sequences of point clouds with the same barcodes, but different bigraded barcodes.